 The book presents what works best for quality preparation of teachers in the Global South, where many children rely on their teachers and school life to break the cycle of poverty.
-Chapters draw on evidence from workplace learning, pre-service study, and primary school teacher education policy to highlight examples of promising change and what works in the challenging revivals in teacher education in South Africa, addressing the clichés of ‘theory versus practice’ head-on.
+Chapters draw on evidence from workplace learning, pre-service study, and primary school teacher education policy to highlight examples of promising change in teacher education in South Africa, addressing the clichés of "theory versus practice" head-on.
 This book successfully brings out the challenging aspects of teacher education for childhood learning which has otherwise been regarded as the softer option for a career in education.

 This book will be of great interest for academics, researchers, and post-graduate students in the fields of teacher education, African education, educational policy, international education, and comparative education.

 Chapter 1: How we teach is what we teach